 Evidence of the application of phonics will be visible on English Working Walls, particularly in the Foundation Stage and Key Stage 1.
 Tools including alphabet strips, visual prompts, grapheme mats and key vocabulary should be available for all the children to access independently.
 Adults should refer to the tools and encourage the children to use the supports during any piece of written work.
 Tools should be available where appropriate for children in KS2.

-Phonics and early reading are everyone’s responsibility.
+Phonics and early reading skills are everyone’s responsibility.
 By embedding and nurturing the application of phonics we are providing our children with the opportunities to be successful, independent learners who can strive and achieve across the curriculum.

 Phonics